Satyam432/Go-Postgres-API-template/README.md

 ## Author

 I am Kumar Satyam.
-I love write the articles and tutorials on Golang, Nodejs, Blockhain.
+I love to write the articles and tutorials on Golang, Nodejs, Blockhain.
 Here is a template you can use to connect your postgres with Golang with an API